aframevr/aframe/docs/core/animations.md

 ### Color Attributes

 We can animate color attributes as well.
-For example, we can animate a box from blue to red.
+For example, we can animate a box from white to red.

 ```html
 <a-entity id="blushing-cube" geometry="primitive: box">